seannam/CodePath-Yelp/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added a cancel button to the search bar
+- [x] Keyboard disappears when you press the search button on the keyboard

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):